mozilla/experimenter-docs/docs/jetstream/outcomes.md

 It is also possible to parameterize `select_expression` in outcomes, values the parameters to be replaced with can then be specified in external jetstream config.

-Example of an outcome using parametization:
+Example of an outcome using parameterization:

 ```toml
 friendly_name = "Picture in Picture"